roosterMAP/notes/blackhole.md

 v = t + r_\ast
 $$

-This coordinate transformation was initially disovered by Arthur Eddington in 1924 back befor the modern interpretation of the horizon as a one-way causal boundary.
+This coordinate transformation was initially discovered by Arthur Eddington in 1924 back before the modern interpretation of the horizon as a one-way causal boundary.
 Finkelstein’s 1958 contribution was the physical reinterpretation that showed the Schwarzchild surface $r=2m$ as a one-way point of no-return.

 By solving for t and substituting into the metric we get the Schwarzschild metric in ingoing Eddington-Finkelstein $x^\mu = (v, r, \theta, \phi)$.